corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 ## Create the `MarsVoucherContract` contract

-First, create the `MarsVoucherContract`.
-This contract verifies actions performed on the `MarsVoucher` state.
+The `MarsVoucherContract` contract verifies actions performed on the `MarsVoucher` state.

 1. Right-click the **contracts** folder.